calaldees/teachingWorkshops/teacherTraining/behaviour.md

 ### Tips

-* Doorway visibility trick
-    * (have sanctioned student out of sight)
 * Keyboards up, Screens off
     * Humans are like moths to a light-bulb - they CANNOT not use them
     * Get RAZOR good at detecting a single mouse/keyboard click and stop immediately